You Are Here: Home » Major Table Tennis Tournaments

 So what are the Major professional table tennis tournaments?

-The two biggest tournaments for professional table tennis players are the Olympic Games and the World Championships.
+The most prestigious tournaments for professional table tennis players are the Olympic Games, the World Championships, and the four annual WTT Grand Smashes.

 ^ Top of page ^